Cinnarizine helps to prevent sickness (nausea) and dizziness.

 Getting the most from your treatment

 - Cinnarizine can cause drowsiness.
-If this happens, do not drive or use tools or machines.
+If this happens, do not drive and do not use tools or machines.
 Alcohol will make the drowsiness worse, so it is best not to drink alcohol while you are on cinnarizine.

 - If you are having an operation or any treatment (particularly if it is to test for an allergy), tell the person carrying out the treatment that you are taking an antihistamine called cinnarizine.